 Water is a superstar when it comes to health and beauty so I always make sure I drink at least 2 liters a day wherever I am.
 Making sure you are hydrated enough can improve the condition of you skin, hair and nails tremendously.
 It’s probably the cheapest and easiest beauty product you can find yet sometimes the easiest to forget about when you’re out roaming the planet.

-Just like 50 Shades of Grey, bold lipstick is not for everyone.
-I can verify that there are some complexions they just don’t suit, but I do think a vast majority of girls are able to pull it off if they want to.
+I can verify that there are some complexions they just don’t suit, but I do think a vast majority of girls are able to pull off bold looks and colors if they want to.
 For me a bright color on my lips is an easy way to dress an otherwise drab outfit up when I’m not carrying many accessories or just to feel a little sassier after (or during) a long day of travel.
 I’m a huge fan of MAC’s lipsticks and my personal favorites are Russian Red, Girl About Town, Rebel and Impassioned.

 I don’t know about you, but I hate washing my hair when traveling – especially when I am in a hostel.
 That is why I thank the heavens above (or some scientist in France) every time I travel for creating dry shampoo so that I can go an extra day or so without having to spend 30 minutes washing and blow drying my hair.
 So convenient when you’d rather be spending all the time that you can exploring a new place.
 My favorite is Batiste Boho.